jumoel/golive/README.md

 services (only Bitbucket at the moment).

 If the pushed repository and branch is present in the config file `golive.json`, all the commands listed run, as-is.
+Wildcards are also available as fallback matches for the branch names.
+They will be run if no other branch matches.
+They are denoted with `*` as the branch name.

 Hopelessly insecure, but very minimal and fully configurable with text files.
 In fact, there is only `golive.json`. :-)